IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

   ```

 #### Non-blocking invocations

+A non-blocking invocation will invoke the action immediately, but _not wait_ for a response.

 If you don't need the action result right away, you can omit the `—blocking` flag to make a non-blocking invocation.
 You can get the result later by using the **Activation ID**.